The three phases of self-gravitating scalar field ground states: Discussion

 There are several possible directions for future work.
 The most obvious next step is a better understanding of the exact nature of the ground states in the separate or immiscible phase.
 While we have shown that this phase exists and are confident that its ground states would exhibit axial symmetry, we have not calculated the precise solutions nor presented a full phase diagram.
-It is worth emphasizing that, while we have shown that there are parameters for which the spherically symmetric ground state is hollow and verified this in 3D \textit{for our range of solutions}, we have not shown that they are the configurations with \emph{lowest} possible energy.
-Achieving the numerical resolution necessary to extend our 1D imaginary time solver onto a fully realized 3D grid would be a reasonable next step towards this goal.
+It is worth emphasizing that, while we have shown that there are parameters for which the spherically symmetric ground state is hollow and verified this in 3D \textit{for our range of solutions}, we have not shown that they are the configurations with \emph{lowest possible} energy. {Based on our preliminary 3D tests we do expect the hollow ground states to persist as solutions, albeit for a much more narrow parameter space.} Achieving the numerical resolution necessary to extend our 1D imaginary time solver onto a fully realized 3D grid would be a reasonable next step towards this goal.
 An ideal scenario would involve comparison with completely different methods of finding the ground state (or even full spectrum) of our system; we are investigating some alternative approaches.
 Furthermore, models with three or more species would admit even more complex ground states.
 Under the assumption of spherical symmetry, there would be regimes that admit fully nested ground states, and others in which the ground state is a mixture of nested and hollow.
-It is also unclear how the strength of interactions required to enter an immiscible phase scales with the number of fields.
+It is also unclear how the strength of interspecies interactions required to enter an immiscible phase scales with the number of fields.
 For any number of species, self-interactions would additionally affect the boundaries between the miscible and immiscible phases.

 Moving beyond purely stationary ground states, it is important to be aware of the gap between a mathematical ground state of the system (solitonic or otherwise) and the shape and evolution of the centre of a numerically idealized halo, let alone a cosmological one.
 Important effects have been demonstrated in the literature, including the soliton's random walk motion within a halo (see e.g. \cite{Li_random_walk}) and its changing shape in different backgrounds mimicking astrophysical phenomena~\cite{Guo:2020, Blum:2021oxj}.
 Multifield ground states embedded in halos will certainly exhibit similar modulation, whether through changing interference patters in the halo (as in e.g. \cite{2023PhRvD.107h3014G, Glennon:2023jsp}), dependence of core stability on species ratios in individual halos (\cite{Huang_2023, Jain:2023ojg, 2024PhRvD.109d3507L}), or other effects yet to be explored.
 We are particularly interested in the behavior of our nested hollow and separate phases inside halos, and plan to investigate it further.
 Indeed, we emphasize that this is a necessary step before confronting our stationary results with observational data collected from realistic and dynamic systems.